home-assistant/home-assistant.io/source/_components/image_processing.tensorflow.markdown

 <p class='note warning'>
   To work with Hassbian after following the setup and installing these packages:
-  `sudo apt-get install libatlas-base-dev libopenjp2-7 libtiff5`
+  `$ sudo apt-get install libatlas-base-dev libopenjp2-7 libtiff5`
 </p>

 ## {% linkable_title Setup %}

-You need install tensorflow python packages with: `pip3 install tensorflow`.
+You need install `tensorflow` Python packages with: `$ pip3 install tensorflow`.
 The wheel are not available for all platforms, it could be that you need compile it from source.
-Hass.io have this allready preinstalled.
+Hass.io have this already preinstalled.

 This component requires files to be downloaded, compiled on your computer, and added to the Home Assistant configuration directory.
 These steps can be performed using the sample script at [this gist](https://gist.github.com/hunterjm/6f9332f92b60c3d5e448ad936d7353c3).
 Alternatively, if you wish to perform the process manually, the process is as follows: